 Keto does not align with the EatWell guide from the NHS which emphasises eating plenty of fruits, vegetables and high-fibre wholegrains like wholewheat pasta and brown rice. it also specifically calls out limiting the consumption of saturated fats which are not needed in our diet.

 The best eating plans are ones that you can stick with for the long term, include a wide variety of foods and don’t require you to eat from a list of ‘approved’ foods.
 Some people have found that keto works well for them, and others have found it can be hard to sustain.

 If you have pre-existing liver or kidney conditions, heart disease or diabetes, you should seek the advice of a physician before undertaking any significant changes to your diet.

-WW Freestyle is our most liveable programme yet.
-Nothing's off the menu, and that includes bread, pasta and dessert.
+Nothing's off the menu on the WW programme, and that includes bread, pasta and dessert.

 Ready to get going?
 Join the WW community today.

 Ketogenic Diet For Weight Loss, The Nutrition Source, Harvard School of Public Health

 Ketogenic Diet: Is The Ultimate Low-Carb Diet Good For You?
 Harvard Health Publishing

 Should You Try The Keto Diet?
 Harvard Health Publishing

 Ketogenic Diet Therapy For Epilepsy, The Epilepsy Center